databrary/www/databrary/input/pages/about/jobs/front-end.md

 # Summary

 Databrary seeks a flexible and motivated JavaScript programmer to take ownership of our unique, web-based, video data library.
-Your will collaborate closely with a small team of developers and developmental scientists to design and implement tools enabling researchers to collaborate, store, explore, and access research datasets.
+You will collaborate closely with a small team of developers and developmental scientists to design and implement tools enabling researchers to collaborate, store, explore, and access research datasets.

 # Responsibilities